ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Text\]](rose_properties.txt.gif)](rose_properties.txt)

 That is "`-label`" first defined the '`label`' artifact shown.
-Later when the rose image was created (and its size attributes was known), IM converted that global artifact into a image specific 'property' and only then expanding any [Percent Escapes](http://imagemagick.org/script/escape.php) at that time.
+Later when the rose image was created (and its size attributes was known), IM converted that global artifact into an image specific 'property' and only then expanding any [Percent Escapes](http://imagemagick.org/script/escape.php) at that time.
 This is known as a [Delayed Percent Escapes](arg_delayed).

 The same thing happens with a few other setting options, such as "`-comment`" and "`-caption`" as well.